 Most of these will automatically display the link, when you login via links from the our sites except for Google Scholar (which requires special setup by you) and PubMed where you have the alternative method of setting it up via the MyNCBI account.

 4. What if clicking on the link doesn't work?

 Q I clicked on Find it!@ NUSLibraries and I couldn't get to the full text.
 What should I do?

 When you click on the FindIt!@ NUSLibraries link or button, two things might happen.

-On the other hand you may be brought directly to the article with a "helper window" on top (the top horizonal bar with the 360 Link logo).
+On the other hand, 360 Link you may think that full text is available and you may be brought directly to the article with a "sidebar helper" on side.

-Usually, the article below the "helper window" loads but sometimes it fails.
+Usually, the article on the left of the "sidebarhelper window" loads but sometimes it fails.
+As seen below.